|

 on sex and priests denounced by church officials', National Catholic

-Reporter, Vol 32 No 29, 17 May 1996, p 5)
+Reporter, Vol 32 No 29, 17 May 1996, p 5) The ConspiracyThere has been a nationwide pattern which

 I have observed over the last 35 years.
 Bishops know of ongoing sexual